Eric Idle: Early life and education

 Eric Idle was born on 29 March 1943 in Harton Hospital, in South Shields.
 His mother, Norah Barron Sanderson, was a nurse, and his father, Ernest Idle, served in the Royal Air Force during the Second World War, only to be killed in a road accident while hitchhiking home for Christmas in December 1945.
 Idle said his mother "disappeared for a while into depression" and consequently he was brought up by his grandmother in Swinton, Lancashire.
 Idle spent part of his childhood in Wallasey, Cheshire, and attended St George's Primary School.

 His mother had difficulty coping with a full-time job and bringing up a child, so when Idle was seven, she enrolled him in the Royal Wolverhampton School as a boarder.
 At that time the school was a charitable foundation dedicated to the education and maintenance of children who had lost one or both parents.
 Idle said: "It was a physically abusive, bullying, harsh environment for a kid to grow up in.
 I got used to dealing with groups of boys and getting on with life in unpleasant circumstances and being smart and funny and subversive at the expense of authority.
 Perfect training for Python."

 Idle has stated that the two things that made his life at school bearable were listening to Radio Luxembourg under the bedclothes and watching the local football team, Wolverhampton Wanderers.
 He disliked other sports, and would sneak out of school every Thursday afternoon to the local cinema.
 He was eventually caught watching the film BUtterfield 8 (rated as suitable for audiences of age 16 and over under the contemporary film certificates) and stripped of his prefecture, though by that time he was head boy.
 Idle had already refused to be senior boy in the school cadet force, as he supported the Campaign for Nuclear Disarmament and had participated in the yearly Aldermaston March.
-He says there was little to do at the school, and boredom drove him to study hard and consequently secured a place at Cambridge University.
+He says there was little to do at the school, and boredom drove him to study hard and consequently to secure a place at Cambridge University.